 “So Maybe I’ll Just Drop Out”

-Repeated suspensions and expulsions also eventually convince many students to drop out, and a huge number of those leaving school are African American, Latino, or Native American.
-A 2004 study found that only about half of African American, Latino, and Native American students graduate high school.
+Repeated suspensions and expulsions also eventually convince many students to drop out, and a huge number of those leaving school are Black, Latinx, or Native American.
+A 2004 study found that only about half of Black, Latinx, and Native American students graduate high school.
 Think about that: only half!

 The racial wealth gap in America is huge, and systemic racism is responsible both for its creation and its persistence.
 Those zoning laws and mortgage practices we mentioned earlier have not only kept cities and communities segregated, they’ve ensured that people of color are unable to accumulate and pass on wealth in the way that white families can.
 The poverty in these communities means that schools attended predominately by people of color are chronically underfunded.

 Kids who attend these schools regularly have inexperienced and even unlicensed teachers.
 Their academic performance suffers as a result, which can lead many to drop out, while putting the dream of college at risk for those who remain.